paulosoaresua/tdvae/README.md

-# tdvae
+# Time Difference VAE

-Implementation of the TD-VAE model (Gregor et. al, 2018)
+This is my attempt to reproduce the code in the paper TD-VAE model (Gregor et. al, 2018).